 Welcome to the blog of the United Grand Lodge of Memphis-Misraïm.

-This blog simply opens a door : it offers guidance, food for thought and insights to those who sense that reality is not limited to what we see and that there is another level of understanding the world.
+The Tablets of Horus explore themes dear to our tradition: esotericism, hermeticism, mysteries of East and West, great ancient myths, and everything that cracks the overly smooth surface of reality.
+Each month, this blog simply opens a door: offering points of reference, avenues for reflection, and insights to those who sense that reality is not limited to what we see and that there is another level of understanding the world.

 There are books that do not seek to explain the world, but to teach us to look at it differently.
 Her-Bak belongs to this discreet category.
 In the form of a narrative